 For Institutional, Departmental & Organizational Use

 Creating social media for your institution, department or organization?
-Brown's social media strategist in the Office of University Communications offers these guidelines and best practices:
+Brown's social media team in the Office of University Communications offers these guidelines and best practices:

 - Be confidential.
 Be careful not to reveal confidential or proprietary information about Brown students, employees or alumni.
 Adhere to all applicable University, federal and NCAA privacy and confidentiality policies.
 All employees of Brown are subject to FERPA, HIPAA, and other laws mandating the nondisclosure of personal information.
 Please review IT Service Center's guide to Protecting Your Social Media Accounts.

 - Protect property.
 Follow copyright, fair use and intellectual property rights.
 In some cases, content posted to a social media site becomes the property of the platform operator.

 - Protect Brown's name and logo.
 The Brown logo cannot be modified or used for personal endorsements, and the trademarked Brown name cannot be used to promote a product, business, cause, political party or candidate.
 Please visit Brown University's Visual Identity Policy and Strategy website.